 Needless to say that even watching this preview, I began crying as all the old feelings flooded back:

-This show had so many coming of age moments and life lessons, that I could probably write a short novel on it, but instead I will keep it short and sweet with these 20 Life Lessons:
+This show has so many coming of age moments and life lessons, that I could probably write a short novel on it, but instead I will keep it short and sweet with these 20 Life Lessons from Gilmore Girls:

 1. We need people in life who get us and will commiserate with us.